-Here are all the winners from the MTV VMAs 2022 – rolling list
+Here are all the winners from the MTV VMAs 2022

 Muse – ‘Won’t Stand Down’

-Red Hot Chili Peppers – ‘Black Summer’
+Red Hot Chili Peppers – ‘Black Summer’ – winner

 Shinedown – ‘Planet Zero’